ABA Formal Opinion 512: A Compliance Guide

 Opinion 512, at 7.

-To satisfy Rule 1.6, the Opinion describes a baseline review duty: every lawyer using a GAI tool should read and understand the Terms of Use, privacy policy, and related contractual terms for that tool, or delegate the review to a colleague or external expert who has.
-The specific questions to resolve before inputting client information: who has access to inputs and outputs; whether and how the provider retains data; whether the tool trains on submitted content; and how the tool behaves if access is revoked.
-Firms should document the vendor review for each approved tool, and keep a record of which matters, if any, required tool-specific informed consent.
+To satisfy Rule 1.6, the Opinion describes a baseline review duty.
+Every lawyer using a GAI tool should read the Terms of Use, privacy policy, and related contractual terms for that tool.
+The review may be delegated to a colleague or external expert.
+Four questions must be answered before inputting client information:

 Rule 1.4: Communication with clients